 The button is well-suited for use in README files, and is intended to serve as a replacement for the manual configuration of your environment, code, and data required to reproduce your work.

 Here's an example button that trains a sentiment analysis TensorFlow model on FloydHub (including attaching the required datasets).
 You can try it out now by clicking this button:

 If you'd like to add something like this to your own projects, then this is the guide for you.
-This document describes the requirements for using the 'Run on FloydHub' button, and how to use these buttons to make it easy to run, reproduce, and share your projects on FloydHub.
+This document describes how to add the 'Run on FloydHub' button snippet to your README, and how to use these buttons to make it easy to run, reproduce, and share your code on FloydHub workspace.

 Adding the FloydHub button¶

 The only thing that the button snippet needs to know is the location of your public repo on GitHub.
 There are two ways of referencing your repository, which we're going to call a